-A lump sum equal to total employee and employer contributions plus accumulated interest or, optionally, a monthly pension based on an annuity factor equal to 19% (for a single person) of employee and employer contributions (additional voluntary contributions are excluded) plus accumulated interest.
-A couple may elect to receive a monthly pension of 2/3 of the single person pension plus accumulated interest for as long as either spouse lives.
+A lump sum equal to total employee and employer contributions plus accumulated interest or, optionally, a monthly pension based on an annuity factor equal to 16% (for a single person) of employee and employer contributions (additional voluntary contributions are excluded) plus accumulated interest.
+A couple may elect to receive a monthly pension of 2/3 of the pension for a single person plus accumulated interest for as long as either spouse lives.

-The annuity factor will be reduced by 1% each year until it reaches 15% (for a single person) for the financial year 2008/2009.
+The annuity factor is being reduced by 1% each year until it reaches 15% (for a single person) for the financial year 2008/2009.